fortio/fortio/README.md

 ### Report only UI

-If you have json files saved from running the full UI, you can serve just the reports:
+If you have json files saved from running the full UI (or downloaded from an amazon or google clould storage bucket, or from a peer fortio server, using the `-sync` option) you can then serve just the reports:

 ```Shell
 $ fortio report